nextcloud/context_chat_backend/README.md

 # Nextcloud Assistant Context Chat Backend

 > [!IMPORTANT]
 > v2.1.0 introduces repair steps.
-These run on app startup, even before hardware detection.
+These run on app startup.
 > See the [Repair section](#repair) and the [Configuration section](#configuration) for more info.

 > [!NOTE]